DPI Logo DISCOVERY PARTNERS INSTITUTE

-Wastewater data is analyzed as trends over time and some wastewater samples are also analyzed by genome sequencing to detect variants circulating in a community.
+Wastewater data are analyzed as trends over time and some wastewater samples are also analyzed by genome sequencing to detect variants circulating in a community.
 This provides useful information for communities where timely COVID-19 clinical testing is underutilized or unavailable.
 In addition, SARS-CoV-2 can be detected in wastewater before infections lead to increases in hospitalizations, providing additional evidence of COVID-19 increase in a community.
 Community and public health leaders can use this information to make decisions about protective actions to help limit further spread of the disease.

 Please reach out to iwss-admin@uillinois.edu with any questions you may have.